These loaded egg cups are the bomb for busy breakfast mornings!

 It’s SO much easier now to find my go-to recipes!

 Eggs in a muffin tin Are Super Easy To Make

 A little bit of preparation is required, but it’s so well worth it.

 First, flatten out 6 slices of whole wheat bread with a rolling pin and cut the crusts off.

 Then, cut each slice in half diagonally and then brush each side of the bread, using a basting brush, with a little bit of melted butter and place into muffin cups.

-How The Egg Cups Should Look In The Muffin Tin Before Adding Other Ingredients
+How The Eggs in a muffin tin Should Look Before Adding Other Ingredients

 Here’s what the bread looks like in the muffin tin before baking them into crispy cups.

 Yes, I need new muffin tins.